kato-im/articles/en/README.md

 ---

-The source for these articles is available on GitHub: [https://github.com/kato-im/articles](http://github.com/kato-im/articles).
+The source for these articles is available on GitHub: <a href='https://github.com/kato-im/articles' target='_blank'>http://github.com/kato-im/articles</a>.
 Pull requests with translations, improvements and new topics are very welcome!
 There is a direct link to the source at the bottom of each article page&#8212;

 ![clip.png](https://in.kato.im/adb4d5daf04ac5e6c27803f83a77905b5e506790fc9dcb7e5cc89119e637060b/clip.png)